Skip to main content

 Condensed Matter Theory

-Our research covers wide areas of condensed and soft matter physics, including superconductivity, magnetism, low-dimensional systems, quantum mesoscopic phenomena, topological matter, nonequilibrium and driven systems, and active self-assembled materials.
+Our research covers wide areas of condensed matter physics and quantum materials, including superconductivity, magnetism, low-dimensional systems, topological matter, nonequilibrium and driven systems, and quantum dynamics.

 Research Group